dgerabagi/data-curation-environment/flattened_repo.md

 -   **Outcome:** A user can curate a complex context with simple mouse clicks, completely removing the need to edit a text file.
 -   **Update (Cycle 2):** The reference repository contains a fully-featured `FileTree.tsx` component that already accomplishes most of this.
 The task is now to adapt this component and its backend `FSService` to produce the desired `flattened_repo.md` output.

-### Phase 2: The Parallel Co-Pilot Panel
+### Phase 2: The Parallel Co-Pilot Panel & Cycle Navigator

-This phase addresses the limitation of being locked into a single conversation with an AI assistant.
-The goal is to enable multiple, parallel interactions to compare and contrast different prompts or approaches simultaneously.
+This phase addresses the limitation of being locked into a single conversation with an AI assistant and introduces a way to navigate the project's history.
+The goal is to enable multiple, parallel interactions and to create a navigable record of the AI-driven development process.

--   **Core Functionality:** Create a custom panel within VS Code that can host multiple, independent "chat" or "prompt" windows.
+-   **Core Functionality (Parallel Co-Pilot):** Create a custom panel within VS Code that hosts a multi-tabbed text editor.
+Users can manually paste different AI-generated code responses into each tab for side-by-side comparison.
+-   **Key Feature ("The Switcharoo"):** A button on each tab allows the user to "swap" the content of that tab with the corresponding source file in their workspace.
+This provides an immediate, low-friction way to test a given AI response.
+-   **Core Functionality (Cycle Navigator):** Integrate a UI element to navigate back and forth between development cycles.
+Each cycle will be associated with the set of AI responses generated during that cycle.
--   **Outcome:** A user can send the same (or different) prompts to multiple AI instances and view the results side-by-side, dramatically improving the efficiency of prompt engineering and response evaluation.
+-   **Outcome:** A user can efficiently manage and test multiple AI solutions, and also review the historical evolution of the code by navigating through past cycles and their corresponding AI suggestions, creating a powerful "knowledge graph" of the project's development.
--   **Update (Cycle 2):** The reference repository's "Change Plan" view is an excellent, full-featured implementation of a *single* co-pilot panel.
-This provides a solid architectural base to build upon for the parallelization feature.

 ### Phase 3: The Integrated Diff Tool